mofidi80/Deep_Learning_Foundations/README.md

 ## 3. Use CNN on Mnist dataset
-In this project, we Implement a simple 2 layer Convolutional Neural Network yo classify MNIST dataset
+In this project, we Implement a 2 layer Convolutional Neural Network, which uses pointwise convolution instead of MLP for classification to increase efficiency, to classify MNIST dataset.

 ### Goals
 * Successfully implement and test CNN on Mnist